-My writing has been published in books such as New Feminist Literary Studies, Queer Sex Work, Navigating Fieldwork in the Social Sciences and Orienting Feminisms, and in journals such as the Journal of Sexual Health, World Journal of AIDS, Porn Studies, AG About Gender and Current Issues in Criminal Justice.
-I have written for outlets such as Overland, The Conversation, Archer, Runway and Hustler and have been featured in articles for Vice, BBC News, SBS, Sydney Morning Herald and 10 Daily.
+My writing has been published in books such as New Feminist Literary Studies (Cambridge University Press), Queer Sex Work (Routledge), Navigating Fieldwork in the Social Sciences (Palgrave) and Orienting Feminisms (Palgrave), and in journals such as the Journal of Sexual Health, World Journal of AIDS, Porn Studies, AG About Gender and Current Issues in Criminal Justice.
+I am on the Editorial Board of international journal Porn Studies and a peer reviewer for Culture, Health and Sexuality.

 Get in touch if you would like to collaborate on something together.